SamPooni/wabbit/SillyWabbit/Wabbit.rst

 Wabbit Language Specification
 -----------------------------

-This document serves as a reference to the Wabbit language which you will be compiling.
+This document serves as a reference to the Wabbit language.

 1. Lexical Conventions and Syntax
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~